plus8/hotspot/INSTALL.md

 git clone [this rpo url]
 ```

-copy stats2.py from the hotspot folder to the OLED_stats folder:
+copy stats2.py and dostats.sh from the hotspot folder to the OLED_stats folder:

 ```
 cd ~